 - Tonic seizures are a brief stiffening of the whole body causing the person to fall to the ground.
 Tonic seizures tend to occur in people with severe epilepsy.

 - Atonic seizures often begin in childhood.
-They also cause a person to drop to the ground as all the muscles of the body suddenly and briefly lose their tone (become floppy).
+They also cause a person to drop to the ground (‘drop attacks’) as all the muscles of the body suddenly and briefly lose their tone (become floppy).
 There is no loss of consciousness; however, as injuries to the head are likely during the fall, people who have atonic seizures may choose to wear a protective helmet.

-- Secondary generalised seizures.
-Sometimes a partial seizure can be followed by a generalised seizure, in which case the symptoms of the partial seizure are called an aura or warning period that precedes the generalised (usually tonic-clonic) seizure.
-The resulting seizure is called a secondary generalised seizure.
+- Focal seizures becoming bilaterally convulsive (sometimes called secondarily generalised seizures).
+Sometimes a focal seizure can be followed by a generalised seizure, in which case the symptoms of the focal seizure are called an aura or warning period that precedes the generalised (usually tonic-clonic) seizure.
+Some people may have epilepsy that is characterised by more than one type of seizure.

 Causes of epilepsy

 Epilepsy often starts in childhood, although it can begin at any age.